 States with the Most Medical Malpractice Payouts

 The NPDB reports there have been over 50,000 medical malpractice claims in the last five years.
 However, these cases are not equally distributed across the country.
-Some states see over a thousand cases each year, while others total in the teens.
-This could affect the experience level of your attorney as well as your final settlement.
+Some states see over 1,000 cases each year, while others total in the teens.
+This could affect the experience level of your attorney as well as the amount of your final settlement.

-The States Where Medical Malpractice Suits Are Most Common
+The States Where Medical Malpractice Suits Are Most and Least Common

 In general, the more people there are in a state, the more medical malpractice cases there will be.
 That’s why the most populated states tend to top the lists in statistics like these.
-According to data from the NPDB, New York, California, and Florida had the highest number of medical malpractice suits between 2018 and 2022.
+According to the NPDB, New York, California, and Florida had the highest number of medical malpractice suits between 2018 and 2022.
 North Dakota reported the fewest suits, with only 40 cases during the same period.

 Factors That Contribute to the Incidence of Medical Malpractice Suits